+1. Regulate the Profession

+In each of the three years of the operating plan, the College will perform the following operational activities.

+1.1.
+Registration

-1. Regulate the Profession Estimated annual costs: \$2,182,500 In each of the three years of the operating plan, the College will perfo rm the following operational activities.
-1.01.
-Registration Estimated annual costs: \$150,000 All 3 Planning Years The College will operate a Registration program that enables naturopaths registered with the College to maintain their status with the College as individuals who hold either a General Class certificate of registration or an Inactive Class certificate of registration.
-A registration renewal process will be conducted annually, in accordance with the by-laws that will enable all Registrants to update their information with the College and pay their annual registration fees.
-Class change applications will be processed by the College with those requiring a review by the RC being presented to the Committee with the information needed for decision and with Decision & Reasons drafted based on Committee discussions, approved by the Committee, and provided to the Registrant.
-The public registers will be maintained in accordance with the Code, regulations, and by-laws
+The College will operate a Registration program that enables naturopaths registered with the College to maintain their status with the College as individuals who hold either a General Class certificate of registration or an Inactive Class certificate of registration.

+- A registration renewal process will be conducted annually, in accordance with the by-laws that will enable all Registrants to update their information with the College and pay their annual registration fees. - Class change applications will be processed by the College with those requiring a review by the RC being presented to the Committee with the information needed for decision and with Decision & Reasons drafted based on Committee discussions, approved by the Committee, and provided to the Registrant. - The public registers will be maintained in accordance with the Code, regulations, and by-laws

 The College will operate a program that allows Registrants to obtain Certificates of Authorisations for professional corporations that they wish to establish.

-A process for Registrants to apply for a Certificate of Authorization for a professional corporation will be maintained.
-Applications will be reviewed, and decisions provided to Registrants.
-New corporations will be added to the Corporations register of the College.
-A process for annual renewals of Certificates of Authorization will be maintained ensuring that all professional corporations are properly authorised.
-1.02.
-Entry to Practise Estimated annual costs: \$140,000 All 3 Planning Years The College will operate an Entry-to-Practise program that enables new graduates and naturopaths registered in other jurisdictions to seek registration as a naturopath in the Province of Ontario.
+- A process for Registrants to apply for a Certificate of Authorisation for a professional corporation will be maintained. - Applications will be reviewed, and decisions provided to Registrants. - New corporations will be added to the Corporations register of the College.

+Activity Key Performance Indicators

+A

+A process for annual renewals of Certificates of Authorisation will be maintained ensuring that all professional corporations are properly authorised.

+1.2.
+Entry to Practise

+All 3 Planning Years

+The College will operate an Entry-to-Practise program that enables new graduates and naturopaths registered in other jurisdictions to seek registration as a naturopath in the Province of Ontario.
 A process that enables both recent graduates and individuals from other jurisdictions to apply for registration with the College will be maintained.
 All applications will be screened to ensure that the entry-to-practise requirements set out in the Registration Regulation, College by-laws and Council policies are met.
 Applicants that meet the requirements will be provided a Certificate of Registration.
 Applicants that appear not to meet the requirements will be referred to the Registration Committee (RC) for review.
-Complete files for matters referred to the RC will be presented to the RC at the first available meeting and staff will support the Committee for review and approval of the RC.
+Complete files for matters referred to the RC will be presented to the RC at the first available meeting and staff will support the Committee by preparing Decisions & Reasons on files referred to the Committee for review and approval of the RC.
 Decisions & Reasons of the RC will be provided to applicants and Registrants as soon as they are approved by the Committee.
 Applicants referred to the Registration Committee will be kept informed of the progress of the review, both informally and formally through decisions rendered.

+The College will operate a program that will allow an individual to be assessed to determine whether their education and experience is substantial equivalency under the Prior Learning Assessment and Recognition Program (PLAR) to that of an individual who has graduated from a CNME-accredited program.
+A process for evaluating individuals under the Council's PLAR policy will be maintained and applicants for assessment will be processed in accordance with that policy.
+Current information about the PLAR process will be made publicly available by the College.

-ndex: All 3 Planning Years 2022-2023 2023-2024 2024-2025
+All 3 Planning Years 2021-2022 2022-2023 2023-2024 7 6 7 161111116 7 6616